Asymptotic estimates for unimodular multilinear forms with small norms on sequence spaces: Kahane--Salem--Zygmund inequality revisited

 Borrowing an argument from \cite{Bayart}, the estimate of the norm is improved when dealing with some $p_{k}$ between $1$ and $2$.
-We will fix the following notation for a constant involved in the results of this section:
+We will fix the following notation for the constant involved in the results of this section: